-Recent strength in the US Dollar could reverse if we see the US economy weaken, the Fed remain on hold, and inflation remains tame enough to limit interest rates.
-We do not have a strong near-term outlook for the Dollar but have a mid-term bias toward some weakening to come.
+Strength in the U.S. dollar could reverse if we see the economy weaken, but for now our economy is strong and interest rates are high, which is appealing to foreign buyers.
+We do not have a strong near-term outlook for the dollar but have a mid-term bias toward some weakening to come.

 Domestic and International

-International equities carry a normalized P/E that is just 2/3 the US market.
-This valuation discount is offset by weak economic conditions in Europe; we expect US earnings growth to easily outpace international results.
-A strong U.S. Dollar has hampered international returns, but this may subside in 2019.
-An important historical trend to watch is the potential for a U.S. bear market to flip investor preference from the recent winners in domestic stocks into a rotation move toward international.
-This reaction has accompanied several recent bear market periods but has yet to appear following the 4Q18 decline.
+International equities carry a normalized P/E ratio that is just two-thirds that of the U.S. market.
+This valuation discount is offset by weak economic conditions in Europe; we expect U.S. earnings growth to easily outpace international results.
+An important historical trend to watch for is the potential for a U.S. bear market to flip investor preference from recent winners and domestic stocks into a rotation move toward international stocks.
+This reaction has accompanied several contemporary bear markets but has yet to appear following the 4Q18 decline.
 Pending such a shift, we remain slightly overweight U.S. equities based on stronger fundamentals.

 Developed and Emerging

-Emerging market posted surprising returns in the fourth quarter of 2018 by outperforming developed markets during the strong selloff.
-Our research suggests that, as a high-beta risk play, often fall early in a downcycle but then lead developed markets off the bottom.
-We also believe EM is one of the best plays on a weaker US Dollar.
-As the largest emerging market country, China’s growth rate and a resolution of trade issues are important drivers for EM gains.
-We have increased our EM position to a slight overweight to reflect these potential developments.
+Our research suggests that, as a high-beta risk play, Emerging Markets typically fall early in a down-cycle but then lead Developed Markets off the bottom.
+We also believe EM is one of the best plays on a weaker U.S. dollar.
+As the largest Emerging Market country, China’s growth rate and a resolution of trade issues are important drivers for EM gains.
+We have increased our EM position to a slight overweight to reflect these potentially positive developments.

 Value and Growth

 Recent market turmoil failed to flip the style derby from Growth to Value.
-Often a market turn will produce a change in leadership, but the difficulty today is that Value tends to be loaded up with Financials, Energy and Cyclicals whereas Growth stocks seem to still be in favor in the 2019 upswing.
+Often, a market turn will produce a change in leadership, but the difficulty today is that Value tends to be loaded up with Financials, Energy, and Cyclicals, whereas Growth sectors are still in favor.
 While we are intrigued by the valuations offered in cheaper segments of the market, their continued poor price action keeps us slightly underweight Value.
 Currently, we prefer Growth and High Quality.

 Large and Small Cap